keploy/docs/versioned_docs/version-2.0.0/concepts/reference/glossary/functional-testing.md

 - The integrity and consistency of data is maintained across different functions.
 - Transactions and error handling work as expected.

-## How to Perform Functional Testing:
+## What are the steps to perform Functional Testing?

 ### 1. Understand the Requirements
 Before jumping into testing, you need a clear understanding of the functional requirements.
 These requirements serve as the benchmark for what the software is supposed to do.
 Review user stories, use cases, and requirement documents thoroughly.
 If you’re using a tool like JIRA or Asana, extract the requirements for each feature you're going to test.